khushwant-Singh-Rajawat/Doctor-Finder/README.md

-# 🏥 Doctor Finder Web Application
+# 🏥 Doctor Finder Full Stack Web Application

 ## 📌 Project Overview
 Doctor Finder is a full stack web application designed to help users easily find and connect with doctors based on their specialization and location.
 The system provides a simple and interactive interface for searching doctors and viewing their details.